GloWel Research Program

 - What is the role of the emerging middle classes for welfare state development and political integration in the Global South?
 Are these new middle classes arbiters of social protection and democracy?

-- How are the related risks of old age poverty and long-term care perceived and which strategies result from these perceptions?
-How do these strategies combine (non-)reliance on state measures (pensions etc.) with market-based and ‘private’ strategies (private insurance, but also reliance on family, investment in real estate or continued employment in old age)?
-How do perceptions and strategies differ between various segments of the middle classes, between men and women, and between different welfare regimes?
+- Which comprehensive strategies result from these differing perceptions and how are they embedded in class-specific lifestyles and practices?
+How do these strategies combine (non-)reliance on state measures (state pensions etc.) with market-based and ‘private’ strategies (private insurance, but also reliance on family, investment in real estate or continued employment in old age)?

 Ph.D. projects supervised by Professor Schulz should look at the program focus within the following perspectives: